SCLemon/MED/README.md

 This is a daily application app created by integrating AI technology, which includes most commonly used tools to assist you in effectively managing daily life and enhancing functional convenience.

+## Hint
+If the website is in HTTP environment, something might break down like Navigator API, Downloader API. <br>
+But you can clone this repository and run it locally, it would proceed successfully.

 ## Programming languages
 - Vue CLI